Admission Requirements

 2. English Proficiency (we will require one of the following):

-- IELTS Academic (International English Language Testing System – minimum overall score of 6.0 must be achieved, with no individual band score under 5.5.
+- IELTS Academic (International English Language Testing System – minimum English requirement is overall 6.0 with one band accepted at 5.5.

 - PTE (Pearson Test of English) Academic 58+.